AzureAD/microsoft-authentication-library-for-js/lib/node-token-validation/docs/initialization.md

 ### Configuration Basics

 Configurations for the `TokenValidator` are optional, and will be instantiated with defaults if not passed in.
-Details on configuration

 See below for an example initialization and configuration:

 ```javascript
 const nodeTokenValidation = require("@azure/node-token-validation");